by-jp/www.byjp.me/content/notes/twitter/3227491049144324/index.md

 ---
 Me: "Highest mountain in England"\
 Wolfram Alpha: 'Highest mountain in UK'\
 What if I don't want Ben Nevis or Snowdon, Wolfram?
-WHAT THEN?\!
+WHAT THEN?!